aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/calculate-task-duration-in-different-units/_index.md

 The following piece of code shows how to use this method to retrieve a task's duration in different units: minute, day, hour, week and month.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-CalculateTaskDurations-CalculateTaskDurations.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-CalculateTaskDurations.cs" >}}